 The Craven plan area is situated at the western end of the county of North Yorkshire, encompassing an area of 371 square kilometres.
 The total area of Craven District is 1,406 square kilometres, with the remainder of the Craven District being within the Yorkshire Dales National Park.
 The Yorkshire Dales National Park Authority is a separate planning authority that produces a park-wide local plan, as discussed in Section 6.8.
 Craven District has a total population of 55,801.
-About 82% of the total District population live in the Craven plan area.
+About 82% of the total District population live in the Craven Local Plan area.

-Craven District Council published their Local Plan covering the period 2012 to 2032 in December 2017, and the published plan recognises the following key issues:
+Craven District Council adopted their Local Plan covering the period 2012 - 2032 in November 2019, after it was submitted to the Secretary of State in March 2018 for examination.
+The adopted plan recognises the following key issues:

-- Falling resident workforce the existing housing stock is increasingly occupied by one or two person older/retired households; - Affordable housing need house prices and rents relative to local incomes are high; - Greenfield development the limited supply of brownfield land means that to meet objectively assessed development needs, greenfield sites will be required for development; - High Quality Environment meeting objectively assessed development requirements will need to be reconciled with the appropriate protection of the plan area's outstanding environment, including its natural and historic assets; - Employment land demand from local business for space to grow and limited serviced employment land available; - Transport there are opportunities for improved connectivity and economic links with Lancashire and West Yorkshire via road and rail networks.
+- Falling resident workforce the existing housing stock is increasingly occupied by one or two person older/retired households; - Affordable housing need house prices and rents relative to local incomes are high; - Greenfield development the limited supply of brownfield land means that to meet objectively assessed development needs, greenfield sites will be required for development;

+- High Quality Environment meeting objectively assessed development requirements will need to be reconciled with the appropriate protection of the plan area's outstanding environment, including its natural and historic assets; - Employment land demand from local business for space to grow and limited serviced employment land available; - Transport there are opportunities for improved connectivity and economic links with Lancashire and West Yorkshire via road and rail networks.